housecurve/housecurve.github.io/docs/manual/equalize_setup.md

 ## Filter type
 Selects the type of filter HouseCurve will use to produce a correction.

-When PEQ is selected, HouseCurve will generate a set of peak filters.
-These can be exported as PEQ settings, biquad coefficients or converted into an impulse response.
+When PEQ is selected, HouseCurve will generate a set of peak and shelf filters.

 When FIR is selected, HouseCurve will generate a mixed phase FIR filter.
-FIR filters are exported as impulse responses.
+Compared to PEQ, this filter offers higher fidelity, but at the cost of more signal delay (~250 ms).

+Note that filters can be exported in a variety of formats.
+For example, a PEQ filter can be exported as an impulse response or biquad coefficients.
+See [filter export](../manual/filter_export.md) for more information.

 ## Frequency
 The frequency range to equalize.